LucieBertiere/Rating-toxic-comments/README.md

 </div>

-On the above image you can see how a chunk of neural network in LSTM is build, having 3 different gates which can control previous and input information:
+On the above image you can see how a chunk of neural network in LSTM is build, having 3 different gates which can control previous and input information.